MocanaCorp/Lighthouse-SDK/README.md

 ## 1. Introduction to Lighthouse SDK

-_Lighthouse SDK_ is used in combination with MAP and Atlas.
+_Lighthouse SDK_ is used in combination with the Atlas platform.
 Developers of connected enterprise mobile apps can minimize the number of authentication prompts their users face by  enabling certificate-based authentication to enterprise systems and services, typically with mutually-authenticated SSL.
 The Lighthouse SDK connects the app to the MAP Wrapper to obtain the user certificate that is provisioned and managed by Atlas and the MAP Wrapper.

 In this scenario you'll compile and run the Android or iOS Sample Application in debug mode on a local client.
 Upon success, the application returns a certificate view with a green _**thumbs-up**_ icon.